 To record their third album, Murray and Hughes relocated from London to the English seaside.
 Moved by the water’s intense dark colour, they named the set of songs Dead Blue.
 The album, which featured the Brian Wilson-inspired single Lost Boys was released on Still Corners’ very own Wrecking Light Records in September 2016 and was the highest-rated dream pop album on The Line of Best Fit in 2016.

-the band’s journey with a lush, ethereal album inspired by the heat of
+Still Corners return in 2018 with a new album, Slow Air.
+Evoking the atmospheric sounds Still Corners are known for, Slow Air continues the band’s journey with a lush, ethereal album inspired by the heat of America’s west.

 Slow Air will be released on Wrecking Light Records on 17th August and the band will be touring in North America and Europe this autumn.